sharmavins23/Scientia/APPLIED SCIENCE/Engineering and Technology/Electrical Engineering/Computer Engineering/Computer Architecture/Pipelining (Computation).md

 ### Write-Back (WB)

-This stage is often called "PC", or Program Counter, as it refers to updating the [[register|registers]] (including the Program Counter register, or the register responsible for keeping track of position in the execution).
+This stage is often called "PC", or Program Counter, as it refers to updating the [[Register Memory|registers]] (including the Program Counter register, or the register responsible for keeping track of position in the execution).

 ## Hazards